Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Configuration
 -------------

-You can configure Elasticsearch by going to :ref:`administration`, then Configuration, and then ``elasticsearch``.
+You can configure Elasticsearch by going to :ref:`administration` --> Configuration --> elasticsearch.

 .. image:: images/config-item-elasticsearch.png
   :target: _images/config-item-elasticsearch.png